Zero Hunger Coalition

 UN AFPs & IGOs

-African Union Commission (AUC), European Union (EU), Food and Agriculture Organization of the United Nations (FAO), International Fund for Agricultural Development (IFAD), World Food Programme (WFP)
+African Development Bank Group, The African Union (AU) Commission, Bill & Melinda Gates Foundation, Children's Investment Fund Foundation (CIFF), European Commission, Food and Agriculture Organization of the United Nations (FAO), International Fund for Agricultural Development (IFAD), Kofi Annan Foundation, UNICEF, unitlife, ONU World Food Programme (WFP).

 Member Countries

-Bangladesh, Benin, Canada, Cameroon, Democratic Republic of the Congo, Egypt, Ethiopia, France, Germany, Ghana, Guatemala, Indonesia, Ireland, Italy, Kenya, Madagascar, Malawi, Malaysia, Mozambique, Netherlands (Kingdom of the), Nigeria, Norway, Pakistan, Philippines, Senegal, South Africa, Sudan, United Republic of Tanzania, Tunisia, Zambia
+Bangladesh, Benin, Canada, Cameroon, China, Democratic Republic of the Congo, Ethiopia, France, Germany, Ghana, Hungary, Indonesia, Ireland, Italy, Kenya, Madagascar, Malawi, Malaysia, Netherlands (Kingdom of the), Nigeria, Norway, Pakistan, Philippines, Senegal, South Africa, United Republic of Tanzania, United States of America, Togo, Tunisia, Zambia.

 Other Members